 (You can monitor the web for new content with Google Alerts)

-Google Alerts is not only only a useful tool for managing your reputation online, but also for automatically receiving the latest news about people, companies, and any other subject you need to know about.
+Google Alerts is not only great for managing your reputation online, but also for automatically sourcing news about people, companies, and any subject you are following.

-With Google Alerts, you just subscribe to a keyword or topic and you’re done.
-Whenever Google’s bots (Googlebot) crawl a new web page, news update, press release, blog post, a tweet, video, or any other indexable content related to the topic you’ve subscribed to, it will automatically send you an email or RSS update.
+With Google Alerts, you subscribe to a keyword or topic and you’re done.
+Whenever Google’s bots crawl a new web site, press release, blog post, news update, a video, tweet, or any other content related to the topic you’ve subscribed to, you will automatically receive an email or RSS update.

 Step 1 – Log Into Your Google Account

 If you haven’t got a Google account, create one.
-Google lets you access many free services with just one username and password.
-If you use Gmail, post videos to YouTube, run a pay-per-click advertising campaign with Adwords or have a GooglePlus page, then you should already have a Google account set up.
+Google lets you access loads of free services with one username and password.
+If you use Gmail, post videos to YouTube, run Adwords or have a GooglePlus page, then you should already have a Google account.

 Step 2 – Set Up Your Alerts

-You can set up alerts for every topic, business, person, brand or web address you want to receive updates about.
-This service lets you track brands, employees, investors, influencers, celebrities, competitors, etc. There are no limits to how many alerts you can set up.
+You can set up an alert for any topic, business name, person, brand or website you would like to track.
+This service lets you keep track of brands, employees, competitors, influencers, celebrities, investors, etc. There are no limits to the number of alerts you can set up.

 (Google Alerts lets you set up as many alerts as you like)